-- 6. Click the data type cell for the new variable and select the appropriate data type from the drop-down list - 7.
-Close the "Variables and Parameters" window.
+- 6. Click the data type cell for the new variable and select the appropriate data type from the drop-down list. - 7.
+To specify the order of the variable in the list, select the variable, right-click, and select Move Up or Move Down. - 8.
+Close the Variables and Parameters window.